BROKENNESS REDEEMED

 When my head was permanently wrenched to the right by the unyielding spasming of many neck muscles, my eyes were re-cast.
 What was peripheral vision, has become my central vision.
 Only a twisted body can know it and navigate the world by it.

 The direction of my life has been realigned as well.
 I move sideways.
-I move slowly, with what might be seen as excruciating deliberation to those who only see straight ahead, but the best part is, I see small and I see slow.
-What I used to blow by in fast hikes, I now stop to examine, write about, photograph and consider.
-That’s how I met my dragonfly.
+I move slowly, with what might be seen as excruciating deliberation to those who only see straight ahead, but the best part is that I see small and I see slow.
+What I used to blow by in fast hikes, I now stop to examine, write about, photograph, and consider.
+That’s how I met the dragonfly.

 In a moment he flitted into my palm.
 I liked the soft pinch of his feet and he seemed to like sinking into the flesh of my hand.
 We looked at one another with the same long quizzical gaze.
 A few seconds later, he lit from my hand to the tree.
 We were companions now.
 I knew he would stand in my palm again.
 He came because I held my hand out to the birds from January to almost June.
 In my old life, I would never have had the patience to wait and be still.